 • Your own blend – There is no right or wrong when it comes to choosing and blending oils.
 Find the ones that make you feel calm, sensual, or energized – or whatever you need to boost your libido and promote sex and intimacy in your marriage.

-Essential Oils for Romance – Applications
+Romantic Essential Oils – Applications

 • Apply the diluted essential oil blend to the skin.
 Apply to your wrists, neck, lower abdomen or any place that feels sensual to you.
 (Avoid delicate tissues or sensitive areas.)

 • Diffuse into the air.
 Get an inexpensive diffuser, add a few drops of the oils of your choice, and make your bedroom or any room smell sensual and romantic.

 • Make a linen blend.
 Put filtered or distilled water into a small spray bottle.
 Add a few drops of the oils of your choice and lightly spray your sheets and pillows.

 Two marriage bloggers I respect and admire have also written about romantic essential oils, and I encourage you to check out their articles: